LabKey/labkey-ui-components/packages/querygrid/README.md

 ## Release Notes ##

+### version XXX
+*Released*: XXX
+* Allow showing * in required field's label when checkRequiredFields is false for QueryInfoForm or QueryFormInput

 ### version 0.11.6
 *Released*: 13 August 2019
 * Package patch update for changes to @glass/base v0.12.0